Guides

 Quick answer

-If the space is a simple rectangle, measure the length and the width in feet, then multiply them.
+If the space is a simple rectangle, measure the length and width in feet, then multiply them.
 A room that is 12 feet by 15 feet is 180 square feet.
 If the space is not a rectangle, split it into simple shapes, calculate each area separately, then add the pieces together.
-That one principle explains almost every square footage problem people run into.

-Use the main area calculator for rectangles, triangles, and circles, the feet-and-inches calculator for room measurements, or the multi-room calculator for L-shaped spaces and combined layouts.
-All results show square feet plus useful conversions.
+Use the area calculator for rectangles, triangles and circles, the feet-and-inches calculator for room measurements, or the multi-room calculator for L-shaped spaces and combined layouts.

 Full width Feet and inches Multiple sections